gdha/www.it3.be/rear-support/index.md

 ## Relax-and-Recover (Rear) Support Services

-We aware that as a pre-requisite for a Rear Support Contract is a valid rear software subscription is needed.
+Be aware that you need a valid rear software subscription for each rear support contract as well.

 * Rear Consultancy (per hour or per day) - on-site or remote
 * [Limited Rear Software Support contract]({{ site.url }}/rear-support/limited_rear_sw_support.html)